19 Best National & State Parks in New York

 4. Hudson River Valley

-Technically another National Heritage Area, not a park, this breathtakingly gorgeous region stretches 150 miles along the famed Hudson River from Albany (in the north) to New York City.
+Technically another National Heritage Area, not a state or national park, this breathtakingly gorgeous region stretches 150 miles along the famed Hudson River from Albany (in the north) to New York City.

 In addition to unbeatable vistas (we're talking about the hike- and climb-worthy Catskills and Shawangunk mountains and sparkling lakes), the region is rich in history.
 It's the perfect place to enjoy a city break.